Skip to main content

 4

-A senior exec wants a feature you think is wrong.
-What do you do?
+A senior exec wants a feature you think is wrong for the product.
+What do you do, step by step?

 What to listen for